AnirudhBHarish/CogPhys/README.md

 Similar to Step 1 in the Waveform Fusion training (point 5 in Respiration Tasks):

-1. Run the rPPG notebooks (`generate_rppg_waveforms.ipynb`) to save waveforms for train, val, and test sets
+1. Run the rPPG notebooks (`test_rppg.ipynb`) to save waveforms.
-2. Run the respiration notebooks (`generate_resp_waveforms.ipynb`) to save waveforms for train, val, and test sets
+2. Run the respiration notebooks (`test_resp.ipynb`) to save waveforms.
-4. Save the waveforms individually as pickle files
+3. Run the `pool_signals.ipynb` notebook to pool the generated waveforms and save the pickle files required for cognitive load.

+Note: `pool_signals.ipynb` takes a list of waveform files (can also be of length 1).
+If you are working a single fold (e.g., fold 0), use the `CogPhys_data_gen_fold.pkl` with the test noteboks to generate the waveforms for all the samples.
+Then run `pool_signals.ipynb` with the single wavform file.
+Alternately, if you are performing 4-fold validation, generate seperate waveforms for the test set of each fold.
+Then run `pool_signals.ipynb` with the list of all the waveform files to generate the pickle files need to run cognitive load estimation.

 ### Training and Testing